create3000/x_ite/docs/_posts/dom-integration.md

 </html>
 ```

 >**Attention:** Make sure you use **closing tags** for all X3D elements.
-This is needed, because the web browser does not know the X3D elements, and therefor does not know if the tag is self-closing, unless you use XHTML.
+This is necessary because the web browser does not know about X3D elements and therefore does not know if the tag is self-closing unless you are using XHTML.
 {: .prompt-danger }

 ### Example